 If you are struggling to pay debts and wage garnishment or collection efforts are causing significant stress, we can help you move forward.

-Our bankruptcy law firm has the experience and knowledge necessary to handle your bankruptcy case and provide comprehensive services, including the required credit counseling to help you reduce your costs and save you time.
+Our chapter 7 bankruptcy attorneys have the experience and knowledge necessary to handle your bankruptcy case and provide comprehensive services, including the required credit counseling to help you reduce your costs and save you time.
 To learn more about your options and get a free bankruptcy evaluation, reach out to us today at 954-807-1562 or fill out our form below to get started.

 Related articles and interesting reading: